edomt/pegi/README.md

 # PEGI ratings

-PEGI ratings scraped from http://pegi.info/ on 7 September 2017 using rvest package for R.
+27,957 PEGI ratings scraped from http://pegi.info/ on 7 September 2017, using the rvest package for R.

 Available data includes: